Getting Started with Generative AI: A Beginner’s Guide to Mastery

 And that’s just the beginning.
 We’re about to see software development transform with the assistance of AI.
 Below is a snippet of a LinkedIn post from Allie K. Miller where she shares the ways she sees AI helping developers now and in the future.

 At HatchWorks, we’re constantly exploring how AI can increase our productivity and efficiency.
-Those learnings and applications are all to help our clients get a better, more cost-effective software development service.
+Those learnings and applications are all to help our clients get a higher value, better, more cost-effective software development service.

 📚 Further reading: Harnessing Generative AI Tools for Modern Software Development.